 To provide the knowledge and skills required to evaluate security risks inherent in information systems (workstations, servers, LAN, WAN, intranets, extranets and the Internet), and to identify the policies and countermeasures required to prevent them.

-IT directors, projects managers and corporate managers.
+IT directors, projects managers, corporate managers and network specialists.

 Knowledge of computer science.